-Approximately 98% of our cash and cash equivalents and short-term investments balances were held by our non-U.S. subsidiaries.
+Approximately 99% of our cash and cash equivalents and short-term investments balances were held by our non-U.S. subsidiaries.

 We generate a significant amount of cash and profits from our non-U.S. subsidiaries.
-As of December 31, 2013, \$1,132 million of our cash and cash equivalents and short-term investments were held in countries outside of the United States.
-At the present time, we expect the cash and profits generated by foreign subsidiaries will continue to be reinvested outside of the United States indefinitely.
+As of December 31, 2014, \$1,100 million of our cash and cash equivalents and short-term investments were held in countries outside of the United States.
+We expect to fund the quarterly dividend program initiated in February 2014, by, at least in part, repatriating current year income of certain non-U.S. subsidiaries and providing appropriate U.S. federal and state income taxes, incremental foreign income taxes, and withholding taxes payable on that current period non-U.S. income.
+At the present time, we expect that cash and profits generated by our non-U.S. subsidiaries prior to 2014, and cash generated in 2014 which is not funding the dividend program or the Capella acquisition, will continue to be reinvested outside of the United States indefinitely.
 Accordingly, no provision has been made for U.S. federal and state income taxes on these foreign earnings.
-If cash is needed to be repatriated to the United States, in addition to various foreign country laws regulating the exportation of the cash and profits, we would be subject to additional U.S. income taxes (subject to an adjustment for foreign tax credits), state income taxes, incremental foreign income taxes, and withholding taxes payable to various foreign countries.
+If cash is needed to be repatriated to the United States, in addition to various foreign country laws regulating the exportation of the cash and profits, we would be subject to U.S. income taxes (subject to an adjustment for foreign tax credits), state income taxes, incremental foreign income taxes, and withholding taxes payable to various foreign countries.